kumrajbiz/WatherMapMicroserviceReacttV2/README.md

 ## Swagger integration

 Swagger configured, it generates the API documentation automatically based on the annotations used in the controllers and models.
-The API documentation is accessible through the URL path,
+The API documentation is accessible through the URL path, Only accessible for project WeatherMapAPIv3-Mocroservice2 Microservice port will be 8888 and host depend on environmment. example localhost, docker IP and aws provided IP6 address.
 ```
 http://{host}:{port}/swagger-ui.html
 ```